 When I went to order window treatments for my kitchen, Colleen from my local hardware store took one look and recommended 2″ aluminum blinds.
 “It’s what we rip out of every other 50s home,” she reassured.

-- These things are expensive but I think the quality and service are worth it.
-For example, after I ordered my kitchen window shade I found that I needed to have it cut down by about 1/2″ on each side.
+- These blinds are relatively expensive, but in my experience the quality and service were worth it.
+For example, after I ordered my kitchen window shade, I found that I needed to have it cut down by about 1/2″ on each side.
 My local sales rep got it done for me at no charge.
+She was great, and so was Hunter Douglas.
 Be nice – and the niceness comes back around.

 - One final idea: If you are installing a new window – talk to your contractor about adding a support behind the drywall all the way horizontally across the window top and even beyond if you think you will need a stack-back (for pinch pleats).
 That way – you will not have to hunt and peck looking for the studs (which will always be in the “wrong” place) when you go to install.
 Oh, this is also a good idea in a bathroom, in a tub — even if you don’t think you need that grab bar now — you may eventually — so if you have the space opened up, add the support now and make a note of where it is so you can add a grab bar if you need it…